Difference Between Repo Rate vs Reverse Repo Rate

 Process | Short-term borrowing rate determined through outright sale of securities and the commitment to buy back the same securities on the specified future date | Short-term lending rate determined through outright purchase of securities and commitment to selling the same securities on the specified future date |

-Principal users | Securities market intermediaries like broker-dealers and investment banks, commercial banks, leveraged investors, monetary authorities, etc. | Commercial banks, monetary authorities, international financial institutions, money market mutual funds, sovereign wealth funds, pension funds, insurance companies, endowments, and corporate treasuries |
+Principal users | Securities market intermediaries include broker-dealers, investment banks, commercial banks, leveraged investors, monetary authorities, etc. | Commercial banks, monetary authorities, international financial institutions, money market mutual funds, sovereign wealth funds, pension funds, insurance companies, endowments, and corporate treasuries |

-Benefit | A low rate of funding due to collateral involved and high liquidity, ideal for banks and broker-dealers holding securities in the course of their operations | Secured short-term lending rate for cash-rich but highly risk-averse investors since a collateral value is generally higher than the amount lent may also be used to borrow securities for covering short positions. |
+Benefit | A low funding rate due to the collateral involved and high liquidity is ideal for banks and broker-dealers holding securities during their operations. | Secured short-term lending rate for cash-rich but highly risk-averse investors since a collateral value is generally higher than the amount lent may also be used to borrow securities for covering short positions. |

-The perspective of the Monetary Authority | This is the short-term lending rate at which monetary authority lends to clients/banks against government securities; hence it is higher than the reverse repo rate fixed by the monetary authority and used by a country’s monetary authority to inject liquidity into the banking system and address deficiency of funds. | This is the short-term borrowing rate at which monetary authority borrows from the clients/banks against government securities; hence it is lower than the repo rate fixed by the monetary authority and is used by the monetary authority to suck out excess liquidity from the banking system and control liquidity in the market. |
+The Perspective of the Monetary Authority | This is the short-term lending rate at which monetary authority lends to clients/banks against government securities; hence it is higher than the reverse repo rate fixed by the monetary authority and used by a country’s monetary authority to inject liquidity into the banking system and address the deficiency of funds. | This is the short-term borrowing rate at which the monetary authority borrows from the clients/banks against government securities; hence it is lower than the repo rate fixed by the monetary authority and is used by the monetary authority to suck out excess liquidity from the banking system and control liquidity in the market. |

-Use by the monetary authority | A high repo rate by the monetary authority would signal a higher official interest rate leading to higher lending rates in the economy, lower asset prices, exchange rate appreciation, and a fall in total demand, thus putting downward pressure on inflation. | An upward revision of the reverse repo rate encourages banks to lend to the monetary authority leading to an upward revision of interest rates in the interbank market and decreasing money supply in the economy as market liquidity falls. |
+Use by the monetary authority. | A high repo rate by the monetary authority would signal a higher official interest rate leading to higher lending rates in the economy, lower asset prices, exchange rate appreciation, and a fall in total demand, thus putting downward pressure on inflation. | An upward revision of the reverse repo rate encourages banks to lend to the monetary authority leading to an upward revision of interest rates in the interbank market and decreasing money supply in the economy as market liquidity falls. |

 Conclusion